nathaneltitane/dextop/README.md

 Music, mail, games and web browsing activities should preferably be taken care of using native Android applications that are readily installed and configured on your device.

+### Interface:

+Dextop offers two methods to turn an Android device into a desktop workstation and provide access to both the Termux and container side using a graphical interface.

+The VNC method uses the X11 virtual framebuffer 'xvfb' alongside the X11 VNC server 'x11vnc' and forwards a display port within your device as 'localhost' to minimize latency and runs it using software emulated acceleration (LLVM).

+The X11 method uses a native display server application 'termux-x11' alongside the Termux:X11 android application package and forwards the display using your device's native resolution and DPI settings using your device' hardware platform (GPU).

+In either case, you can think of the experience as setting up a VM (virtual machine) on a typical laptop or desktop computer and accessing it through a viewer.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────────────┐